RishiGupta12/SerialPundit/applications/firmware-adaptable-application/README.md

 port.
 After 6 months company adds an LED indicator and the new bar code reader toggles this LED using GPIO (general purpose I/O) pins.
-Now the new application is written in such a way if old bar code reader is connected to system, it will not access LED, however if new bar code reader is connected to system it will use API provided by this library to toggle LED.
+Now the new application is written in such a way if old bar code reader is connected to system, it will not access LED, however if new bar code reader is connected to system it will use API provided by serialpundit to toggle LED.

 #####Going further
 - This program uses only firmware version to differentiate USB devices.
 Modern USB devices often provides user accessible EEPROM for application use.
-This library contain API to read/write to such EEPROMs.
+The serialpundit contain API to read/write to such EEPROMs.
 Consider using these APIs in your application.

 - Typically, default drivers provided by operating system may not contain code to access GPIO or EEPROM.
 Custom or user space drivers need to be used in such cases.
-This library provide support for both kernel and user space drivers along with direct use of vendor provided libraries like d2xx or usbxpress etc.
+Serialpundit provide support for both kernel and user space drivers along with direct use of vendor provided libraries like d2xx or usbxpress etc.